Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - On-chain domain name registry with a register fee of 100 pico.
 - Why is this a bad idea?

-Notes:
+NOTE:

-everything on-chain is public
+- everything on-chain is public
-this will be front-run in no time
+- this will be front-run in no time
-Can you propose a better design?
+- Can you propose a better design?
-Answer: commit / reveal or an auction
+- Answer: commit / reveal or an auction

 ---